 As an at-home cook, I believe that food should be accessible, natural, and delicious; and that the healthiest diet is the one you cook for yourself.
 To me this means buying food in its most original form and creating something amazing.

 I believe that “healthy” is a term that should imply what you are eating is good for you because it is wholesome and nutritious, not because it is following a current food fad.
 Where your calories come from is important but I still love the occasional dessert.

 On my blog you will find full sugar, full fat treats, but I only eat them in moderation.
 What you won’t find are recipes containing ingredients with unnecessary additives or preservatives, or things like protein powders and sugar substitutes.
 I think these are okay to eat, but I don’t use them, so I can’t advise you how to use them.

 I often cook with beer, wine, or even bourbon.
 Pasta in an herbed white wine cream sauce is my weakness.
 If you prefer to avoid those ingredients, check the text of the blog post for substitutions or to find out if it can be omitted altogether.
-While I might know what’s missing, no one else will.
+While I might know what’s missing, no one at your table will ever guess.

 I try to keep the focus of the blog on the food, but if you want to see more of the personal connection between the food and my family sign up for the Sunday Spotlight.
-It’s my twice a month newsletter that lets you get to know the behind the scenes of what’s going on at Renee Nicole’s Kitchen.
+It’s my once a month newsletter that lets you get to know the behind the scenes of what’s going on at Renee Nicole’s Kitchen.

 All the photos on this website are taken by me.
 If you are a fellow food blogger and would like to share any of my images on your own website, like in a roundup post, please do not alter the photos in any way.
 This includes removing watermarks, cropping, or editing for color or tone.

 Work With Me